-While the full sample of 23 participants was utilized to identify broad patterns and achieve saturation, a subset of narratives was prioritized for the detailed thematic presentation.
+While the full sample of 23 participants was utilized to identify broad patterns and to achieve saturation, a subset of narratives was prioritized for the detailed thematic presentation.
 These specific cases were selected not as static snapshots or single points in time, but because they most vividly captured the dynamic movement and the ongoing, processual nature of the intergenerational transmission identified in the findings.
-By illustrating the fluid shifts between internalized cultural norms, historical echoes, and current parenting pathways, these narratives provided the necessary depth to map the complexities of the "contemptible self" as it unfolds across time and generations.
-To enhance trustworthiness and rigor, investigator triangulation was employed, where more than one researcher participates in data gathering, analysis, or interpretation to strengthen validity and credibility (Carter et.al., 2014).
-In this case, all four authors participating in the interpretation process.
-Additionally, an audit trail of methodological decisions and reflexive journaling were maintained throughout the study
+By illustrating the fluid shifts between internalized cultural norms, historical echoes, and current parenting pathways, these narratives provided the necessary depth to map the complexities of the “contemptible self” as it unfolds across time and generations.
+To enhance trustworthiness and rigor, investigator triangulation was employed.
+Such triangulation involves more than one researcher participating in data gathering, analysis, or interpretation to strengthen validity and credibility (Carter et al., 2014).
+In this case, all four authors participated in the interpretation process.
+Additionally, an audit trail of methodological decisions was maintained throughout the study, as was reflexive journaling.

 Methodological Integrity and Reflexivity

 The research team consisted of four female scholars, all of whom are social workers by training, integrating extensive clinical and academic expertise in family systems and eating behaviors.
 The lead author is a senior academic specializing in the study of family dynamics and eating habits.
-The team further included an expert in the research and treatment of obesity and eating disorders who is also a family therapist, an additional researcher specializing in family therapy, and a clinical social worker with expertise in qualitative methodology.
-This collective professional background facilitated a highly sensitive and empathetic approach during the semi-structured interviews, allowing the researchers to navigate the participants’ vulnerabilities with clinical attunement.
+The team further included an expert in the research and treatment of obesity and eating disorders who is also a family therapist; an additional researcher specializing in family therapy; and a clinical social worker with expertise in qualitative methodology.
+This collective professional background facilitated a highly sensitive and empathetic approach during the semi-structured interviews, which allowed the researchers to navigate the participants’ vulnerabilities with clinical attunement.
 Throughout the analytic process, the team maintained a reflexive stance, acknowledging their professional identities and potential perspectives.
-Periodic consensus-building meetings were held to refine the thematic structure, ensuring that the interpretation remained grounded in the parents’ lived experiences and avoided the imposition of preconceived clinical frameworks.
+Periodic consensus-building meetings were held to refine the thematic structure, and to ensure that the interpretation remained grounded in the parents’ lived experiences and avoided the imposition of preconceived clinical frameworks.

 Results

-The findings of this study suggest that parents do not hold a single, static attitude toward their child’s weight.
-Instead, their narratives describe an emotionally saturated process, where the child’s body emerges a site of convergence for cultural stigma, personal history, and experiences of shame.
+The findings suggest that parents do not hold a single, static attitude toward their child’s weight.
+Instead, participant narratives described an emotionally saturated process, where the child’s body emerges a site of convergence for cultural stigma, personal history, and experiences of shame.
 This process is organized around three interrelated themes tracing the movement from the external social sphere to the internal familial core.
-The first theme, From Cultural Norms to Internal Moral Judgment, explores the internalization of societal weight stigma as a moral liability.
-The second theme, The Echoes of the Past, uncovers the intergenerational transmission of shame and the construction of a “contemptible self”.
-Finally, the third theme, The Past in the Present, analyzes the tension between the conscious desire for 'corrective' parenting and the unconscious patterns of repetition.
+The first theme, from cultural norms to internal moral judgment, explores the internalization of societal weight stigma as a moral liability.
+The second theme, echoes of the past, uncovers the intergenerational transmission of shame and the construction of a “contemptible self.”
+The third theme, the past in the present, analyzes the tension between the conscious desire for “corrective” parenting and the unconscious patterns of repetition.
 Together, these themes illustrate how parental anxiety is projected onto the child’s body, perpetuating a cycle of devaluation.

 Theme 1: From Cultural Norms to Internal Moral Judgment: Obesity as a Social and Character Flaw

 Participants in this study did not describe weight stigma as an abstract or distant social phenomenon.
-Instead, they experienced it as an intrusive, evaluative gaze that penetratess their daily lives and shapes their internal moral compass.
+Instead, they experience it as an intrusive, evaluative gaze that penetrates their daily lives and shapes their internal moral compass.
 Within this framework, obesity is framed not merely as a health concern, but as a visible marker of personal failure, signaling perceived weakness, a lack of discipline, and diminished social worth.
-The narratives reveal a transition where broad cultural norms are internalized as self-judgments, transforming a physical trait into a criterion for assessing an individual's character and the right to belong.
+The narratives reveal a transition where broad cultural norms are internalized as self-judgments, transforming a physical trait into a criterion for assessing an individual’s character and the right to belong.